 *the term ‘Agency’ refers to ‘Funding Agency’

-Error DRGs and Unrelated OR DRGs
+Error DRGs and GIs Unrelated to Principal Diagnosis DRGs

 Event records that group to the three Error AR-DRGs (960Z, 961Z, and 963Z) are excluded from casemix.
 These event records contain clinically atypical or invalid information and will be assigned to one of the three Error DRGs in AR-DRG10.0.